simion/sublime-slack-integration/README.md

 =========================

 A Sublime Text 3 plugin which integrates http://slack.com services.

-Currently the plugin is maintained but not developed, since I stopped using Sublime Text. if you want to contribute, I will analyze your pull request and make a release if everything is ok.
+### This plugin is no longer maintained (mainly because I switched to PyCharm).
+If someone wants to continue work on this, i will give access rights.

 ### Installation
 Search for "Slack" package in Sublime Package Control